ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 `led.Setup(cfg)` setups PA4 pin as open-drain output.

-`led.Clear()` sets PA4 pin low, which in open-drain configuration turns on the LED.
+`led.Clear()` sets PA4 pin low, which in open-drain configuration turns the LED on.

-`led.Set()` sets PA4 to high-impedance state, which turns off the LED.
+`led.Set()` sets PA4 to high-impedance state, which turns the LED off.

 Lets compile this code: